Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 #### Use of Fermat Components

-End users pay Fermat Component's developers with _d-fermats_ to be able to use their plug-ins, GUI components, skins, language packages, etc. Developers defines a Micro-Use-License for each components.
+End users pay Fermat Component developers with _d-fermats_ to be able to use their plug-ins, GUI components, skins, language packages, etc. Developers defines a Micro Use License for each component.
 Products like Wallets or Financial APPs use these components, so the cost for using these products is the sum of the cost of the Micro Use Licenses defined by each developer involved.
-This is the way how developers are paid for developing and mantaining their components.
+This is the way that developers are paid for developing and mantaining their components.

 #### Technical Support

-End users pay with _d-fermats_ to receive personalized technical support from Fermat APPs's developers.
+End users pay with _d-fermats_ to receive personalized technical support from Fermat APPs developers.

 <br>
 ## Fermat Blockchain

 Fermat's blockchain keeps track of all Fermat Bandwidth Tokens issued.
-Fermat outsources the transaction procesing of Fermat Tokens to one ore more crypto networks.
+Fermat outsources the transaction procesing of Fermat Tokens to one or more crypto networks.
 This means that Fermat newly issued _b-fermat_ tokens are registered at some crypto network with a technique similar to a _digital asset_ or _colored coin_, and the transactions representing the transfers of ownership are handled directly by these crypto networks with no intervention of the Fermat Blockchain or Fermat Network whatsoever.
-The first implementation of Fermat Tokens is using only the bitcoin network as it is the most reliable at present time.
-Later, however, the decision where to register new fermats will be taken by the miners winning the block reward.
+The first implementation of Fermat Tokens is using only the bitcoin network as it is currently the most reliable.
+Later, however, the decision of where to register new fermats will be taken by the miners winning the block reward.
 They will be able to choose between all the crypto networks integrated into the Fermat system at the moment of that event happening.
-During the rest of this document all further explanations will be refering to the bitcoin network as it is the first of one of multiple possible future implementations.
+During the rest of this document all further explanations will be referring to the bitcoin network as it is the first of multiple possible future implementations.

 The data structure is an ordered, back-linked list of blocks of transactions.
 In our case all the transactions are _coinbase_ transactions, meaning that they are transactions where new fermats are issued by the protocol.
-Blocks are linked "back" each referring to the previous block in the chain.
+Blocks are linked "back", each referring to the previous block in the chain.

 Each block within the blockchain: